 Are there other systems providing a similar service and how does Cutover differ from them?

-There are lots of systems that are now involved in the broad category of release and deployment management, but they’re centred around technical implementation, such as how code is released.
+There are lots of systems that are now involved in the broad category of release and deployment management, but they’re centered around technical implementation, such as how code is released.
 Our unique selling point is that we’re primarily focused on human orchestration with the inherent ability to also support technical release.

 Finally, what do you see in the future for Cutover?